Skip to content ↓

 January

-In art, we have been looking at street art and the famous artist Banksy.
-The children enjoyed looking at a range of his artworks and debated whether they thought it was art or graffiti.
-It was a very interesting topic!
-The children have been learning how to create depth in their artwork by looking at positive and negative space and creating these in their work.
+In Art, we have been looking at street art and the famous artist Banksy.
+The children enjoyed looking at a range of his art works and debated whether they thought it was art or graffiti, it was a very interesting topic!
+The children have been learning how to create depth in their art work by looking at positive and negative space and creating these in their work.
 We had some great results!

 December

 In DT, we have finished our healthy packed lunch learning journey.
-We have researched what would make a good healthy packed lunch, looked at the differences between processed, precooked and fresh foods.
+We have researched what would make a good healthy packed lunch, and looked at the differences between processed, pre-cooked and fresh foods.
 We then created a questionnaire for a friend to find out what they would want in a healthy packed lunch.
 We then used that information to plan what we wanted to include and created shopping lists to take home.
 We also constructed nets to hold our packed lunch items.

 This week, it was finally time to make our healthy packed lunches.
 The children did so well sharing ingredients and working together!
 It was a great day.